 The Amazon river dolphin (Inia geoffrensis), also known as the boto, bufeo or pink river dolphin, is a species of toothed whaleendemic to South America and is classified in the family Iniidae.
 Three subspecies are currently recognized: I. g. geoffrensis (Amazon river dolphin), I. g. boliviensis (Bolivian river dolphin) and I. g. humboldtiana (Orinoco river dolphin).
 The position of the Araguaian river dolphin (I. araguaiaensis) within the clade is still unclear.[3][4]
 The three subspecies are distributed in the Amazon basin, the upper Madeira River in Bolivia, and the Orinoco basin, respectively.

 The Amazon river dolphin is the largest species of river dolphin, with many adult males reaching 185 kilograms (408 lb) in weight, and 2.5 metres (8.2 ft) in length.
 Adults acquire a pink color, more prominent, in males, giving it its nickname "pink river dolphin".
 Sexual dimorphism is very evident, with males measuring 16% longer and weighing 55% more than females.
 Like other toothed whales, they have a melon, an organ that is used for bio sonar.
 The dorsal fin, although short in height, is regarded as long, and the pectoral fins are also large.
-The fin size, unfused vertebrae, and its relative size allow for improved manoeuvrability when navigating flooded forests and capturing prey.
+The fin size, unfused vertebrae, and its relative size allow for improved maneuverability when navigating flooded forests and capturing prey.

 In 2018, this species was ranked by the International Union for Conservation of Nature (IUCN) as endangered, with a declining population.[1]
-Threats include incidental catch in fishing lines, direct hunting for use as fish bait or predator control, damming, and pollution; as with many species, habitat loss and continued human development is becoming a greater threat.[1]
+Threats include incidental catch in fishing lines, direct hunting for use as fishing bait or predator control, damming, and pollution; as with many species, habitat loss and continued human development is becoming a greater threat.[1]

 Taxonomy